petrosbeyene/kanban-trello-app/README.md

 ### Additional Information
-Ensure that the backend and Redis server are running before starting the Celery worker.
+- Ensure that the backend and Redis server are running before starting the Celery worker.
-Adjust the kanbanapp in the Celery command to match your Django project's name if it differs.
-For more detailed instructions on setting up Redis, refer to the official Redis documentation.
+- For more detailed instructions on setting up Redis, refer to the official Redis documentation.
-Consult the Django and DRF documentation for further customization and setup options.
+- Consult the Django and DRF documentation for further customization and setup options.